TomHarrop/ird-5acc-paper/notes/outline.md

 1. Why is inflorescence architecture / branching important (yield etc)?
 How is architecture different between domesticated and wild species?

 2. How does gene expression regulate transitions in meristem identity?
 How do transitions in meristem identity relate to inflorescence architecture, yield?
+    - "evolutionary diversity in Solanaceae inflorescence complexity is determined by subtle modifications of transcriptional programs during a critical transitional window of meristem maturation" [@Lemmon_Evolutioninflorescencediversity_2016]

 3. How are Ap2 genes involved in meristem identity, architecture etc (maybe also stress)? (maybe in discussion)